 Jyothi lost her parents when she was at a very young age due to health issues.

-She has two elder brothers, one brother working at a tent house and the other brother is studying.
-After her parents passed away she lives with her aunt in a hut without safety and protection.
-As nobody took care of her she gradually attended school less frequently until she completely dropped out.
-Instead she would roam the streets and was involved in begging and picking rag along with her aunt.
-She was rescued by a Childline 1098 team member and the Child Welfare Committee Hyderabad referred Jyothi to ASRITHA Rainbow Home in 2018.
+Jyothi’s parents died when she was very young.
+After her parents passed away Jyothi lived with her aunt in a hut, in a very precarious and unsafe environment.
+No one was taking care of her and she gradually stopped going to school, until she completely dropped out.
+Jyothi roamed the streets, begging and ‘rag-picking’ with her aunt.
+She was rescued by a Childline team member and the Child Welfare Committee referred Jyothi to ASRITHA Rainbow Home in 2018.

 The story listed above is real.
 In accordance with Indian and Scottish regulations and recommendations, identifiers have been changed to protect identity and to respect confidentiality.